The Best Errors & Omissions Insurance Companies for 2026

 Errors & Omissions Insurance Exclusions

 Despite its important coverages, E&O insurance does not cover all of the liability risks that a business might encounter.
-Risks that are generally excluded from errors and omissions insurance include bodily injury, property damage, employment-related liability, and liability resulting from the use of company vehicles.
-Additionally, E&O policies will not cover illegal acts, deliberate deception of a customer, or intentional harm.
+Risks that are generally excluded from errors and omissions insurance include employment-related liability and liability resulting from the use of company vehicles (which would require a separate commercial truck or auto policy).
+Additionally, while E&O policies for many white-collar professions exclude bodily injury and property damage, these risks are typically covered for design and construction professionals when the harm results directly from professional negligence or design errors.
+E&O policies also will not cover illegal acts, deliberate deception of a customer, or intentional harm.
+Additionally, E&O does not cover the theft or damage of a contractor’s own tools and equipment; protecting those physical assets requires a separate inland marine insurance policy.

 Is Errors & Omissions Insurance Required?